 Gone are the Pokémon Centers, Shops and Gyms.
 Gone are the houses, villagers and friendly Professors.
-It's just you and 386 wild Pokémon.
+It's just you and 5 generations of wild Pokémon.
 And you're pretty sure someone out there wants you very, very dead.

 This Pokémon fan game was originally intended to bridge Pokémon and Minecraft gameplay, but quickly became an experiment in game creation.